 The Council's external auditor is Grant Thornton LLP.
 They are required each year to carry out a statutory audit of the Council's financial statements and give a narrative commentary on the Council's value for money arrangements.
-As well as having regular meetings with the Service Director - Finance and Chief Executive, Grant Thornton also attend each Audit and Governance

-Committee to provide updates on the progress of their work, to answer questions from the Committee and importantly witness the operation of the Committee.
+As well as having regular meetings with the Service Director - Finance and Chief Executive, Grant Thornton also attends each Audit and Governance Committee to provide updates on the progress of their work, to answer questions from the Committee and importantly witness the operation of the Committee.

-The Auditor's ISA260 Report providing their opinion on the accounts and a separate narrative commentary on our value for money arrangements will be presented to the Audit and Governance Committee and to full Council.
-The reports will be available in due course.
+The Auditor's ISA260 Report providing their opinion on the accounts and a separate narrative commentary on our value for money arrangements was presented to the Audit and Governance Committee and to full Council in November.
+The ISA260 is available through the following link [LINK TO ADD].